MicrosoftDocs/learn/learn-pr/wwl-azure/cloud-hybrid-connectivity/includes/6-exercise-troubleshoot-connectivity.md

 It should now be possible on VM1 to ping VM2.

-< [!NOTE]
-< There will be a short delay before the new settings take effect.
+There will be a short delay before the new settings take effect.
 If the ping fails at first, try again.